 Why waste all that time and money on marketing when you can just go out and cold call expireds?
 This is why I believe the majority of agents end up failing in real estate and those who do survive simply hang on for 10 years until the referrals from their past client base start to kick in and they finally make a decent living.

 Along the way, most agents end up trying some sales gimmicks that a trainer or manager they know referred to as marketing.
-The litany is endless: mailing free CMA flyers, holding a raffle for a new TV, car or other prizes, giving away flags on the 4th of July, pumpkins at Halloween, notepads, pens, chip clips, calendars, and a host of other promotional stuff agents give away.
-Recently I was asked to judge a special marketing contest for a large company that had a number of offices.
-Agents had been asked to bring their best marketing concept to this meeting and share it in front of all the agents in the company.
-Three managers and I were asked to pick the winner from what we saw presented.
+The litany is endless: mailing free CMA flyers, holding a raffle for a new TV, car or other prize, giving away flags on the 4th of July, pumpkins at Halloween, notepads, pens, chip clips, calendars, and a host of other promotional stuff agents give away.
+Recently I was asked to judge a special marketing meeting for a large company that had a number of offices.
+Agents had been asked to bring their best marketing concept to this meeting and share in front of all the offices.
+Three mangers and I were asked to pick the winner from what we saw presented.

 Sales Gimmicks Are Not Real Marketing

-I was totally dismayed as agent after agent got up and presented some sales gimmick, open house invitations with cute bunnies, mailing out half a dollar bill and promising the other half if they would come by an open house, pens, magnets, beautiful presentation packages to give to FSBOs and expireds.
+I was totally dismayed as agent after agent got up and presented some sales gimmick, open house invitations with cute bunnies, mailing out half a dollar bill and promising the other half if they would come by an open house, paper weights, magnets, beautiful presentation packages to give to FSBOs and expireds.
 During a break, the owner came up and asked me “What do you think is the best marketing concept you have seen so far?”
-I told him that I had not seen a single good marketing concept during the first two hours.
+I told him that I had not seen a single marketing concept during the first two hours.
 I explained that what I had seen was a bunch of short-term-oriented sales gimmicks that no matter how clever or cute, were hit or miss pieces at best.
-I realized that most agents think sending out a flyer, running a facebook ad, posting on social media or giving away a note-pad is actual marketing, and that is why most of them become disillusioned with marketing and why most end up failing.
-Of course, all of these activities can be effective as part of a marketing plan but they must be working to build their long term personal brand.
+I realized that most agents think sending out a flyer or giving away a note pad is marketing, and that is why most of them become disillusioned with marketing and why most end up failing.

 Commitment is Key

-The most frequent question I have been asked over the last 30 years is something like this: “I can see how marketing is the way to go, and I really want to build my business through marketing, but how can I get started without limiting my options by having to actually pick a niche and by spending almost no money?”
-It is like a farmer saying, “Well, I don’t really want to commit to growing corn, because I know the wheat market could be good next year, and I really like beans as well, so I think what I will do is plant my field with mixture of seeds from five different crops, one of them will surely get me the best price next year.”
+The most frequent question I have been asked over the last 22 years is something like this: “I can see how marketing is the way to go, and I really want to build my business through marketing, but how can I get started without limiting my options by having to actually pick a niche and by spending almost no money?”
+It is like a farmer saying, “Well, I don’t really want to commit to growing corn, because I know the wheat market could be good next year, and I really like beans as well, so I think what I will do is plant my field with mixture of seeds from the five crops I think will get me the best price next year.”
 We know the outcome will end up in failure, but we get to avoid having to make the difficult decisions that must be made.

 Yes, you can succeed through a pure sales approach to real estate.
 Every now and then, I meet one of those incredibly rare, totally disciplined selling machines, who doesn’t get burned out using some script to try and close prospect after prospect.
 But they are very few and far between.